What is vibe coding? The plain-English guide for 2026

 Where vibe coding goes from here

-Agents, not just generators.
 The next generation of vibe coding tools won't just build apps.
 They'll run them.
 AI agents that monitor data, execute workflows, and maintain the tools they created.
-This is already happening at Vybe and it's the direction the entire market is heading.
+This is already happening at Vybe, and it's the direction the market is heading.

-New builder demographics.
-The fastest-growing user segment isn't developers.
-It's operators, founders, and business teams who never coded before.
-As the tools improve, the gap between "having an idea" and "having a working tool" keeps shrinking.
+The fastest-growing user segment is operators, founders, and business teams who never coded before.
+The tools are getting better fast enough that the gap between "I have an idea" and "I have a working tool" is closing in months, not years.
+We're watching it happen in real time, and it's not slowing down.

 Ready to try vibe coding?
 Start building with Vybe and go from idea to working app in minutes.
 Browse templates for proven starting points, or explore the integrations that connect your apps to the tools you already use.